wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 10. Open the "push.bat"-file, make sure that your own and the correct docker-hub repository is selected (before "--push").
 Save and close.
 11. Build and push the docker image, with all the files in this folder, by double-clicking the "push.bat"-file.
 Verify that it pushed correctly by checking the Docker Hub.

+### Setting up the PLCs
+This process is repeated for all 3 PLCs.
+For simplicity, start with PLC1.
+ 1. Same is for the setup for the HMI.
+Gather the NodeId string for PLCX by connecting to the OPCUA server with UAExpert for example.
+ 2.

 ## Installation